 'Hourly' would be an example of a product; it is the product for which the delivery period lasts exactly one hour.
 The contracts generated by this product are hour 1, hour 2 ... hour 24 of any given calendar day.
+'Half-hourly' and 'quarter-hourly' products are also supported and it it is a mater of a decision on a delivery area/NEMO level which product will be offered.

-Products have a trading unit (MW will be used, but it could also be kW) and a trading currency (which could be anything, even though only EUR will be used).
+Products have a trading unit (MW will be used, but it could also be kW) and a trading currency (EUR will be used).
 Products also have a minimum and maximum contract quantity and a minimum and maximum price.